bitcointranscripts/bitcointranscripts/scalingbitcoin/montreal-2015/alternatives-to-block-size-as-aggregate-resource-limits.md

 tags: ['validation']
 ---

-# Alternatives To Block Size As Aggregate Resource Limits

 maaku

 I am talking about block size, but not any particular proposal.
 Why do we have the block size limit and is it a good thing in the first place?
 The block size exists as a denial-of-service limiter.
 It limits the amount of resources that a node validating the blockchain can exhaust when validating a block.
 We want to do this because in the early days of bitcoin there are often certain kinds of transactions there are ways to slow down a validator by using a non-standard transaction or filling up a block with tons of spam.
 As we have seen in the talks today and yesterday, if you can increase the validation cost of a node, there are great centralizing pressure from being able to deny service to the network in this way.